 “We recognise that physical education, experienced in a safe and supportive environment, is a unique and vital contributor to a pupil’s physical development, well-being and overall education.”
 Cheadle Catholic Junior School PE Policy.

-For the academic year 2016/2017 PE and sport premium funding has been provided to primary schools.
-This funding will be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of our pupils to encourage them to develop healthy, active lifestyles.
-Each school will receive £8000 plus £5 per pupil- here at Cheadle Catholic Junior School, this equates to £9810.
+Sport premium funding has been provided to primary schools.
+This funding is to be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of our pupils to encourage them to develop healthy, active lifestyles.
+Each school will receive £8000 plus £5 per pupil- here at Cheadle Catholic Junior School, this equates to £9790.